mjmohammadi1/ConcBook/README.md

     3- Create .env file in root directory
     4- Run "docker-compose up" from the root directory to spin up the containers and use the app.

-#### 2- If running the **app locally for development and testing** , The database can be used for the app by either running a **PostgreSQL container which requires docker installation** or **installing it using the postgreSQL from its official website**.
+#### 2- If running the **app locally for development and testing**, The database can be used for the app by either running a **PostgreSQL container that requires docker installation** or **installing it using the PostgreSQL from its official website**.

     * To run PostgreSQL in the container:

-      - docker run --name "container name" -p 5432:5432 -e POSTGRES_USER="username" -e POSTGRES_PASSWORD= "password" postgres
+      - docker run --name "container name" -p 5432:5432 -e POSTGRES_USER="username" -e POSTGRES_PASSWORD="password" postgres

     * To Install postgres locally: \* download and install it from https://www.postgresql.org/download/ , you may also need **PgAdmin** https://www.pgadmin.org/download/

     * run the following commands:
-      in the root directory of the project:
+      In the root directory of the project:
-        1- npm i => to install the dependencies
+        1- npm i => to install the dependencies.
-        2- npm run migrate => to run the migration files 3- npm run seed => to prepopulate the running database from above described approaches 4- npm run dev =>  to start the server => at this step you'll be able to use the system 5- (optional) npm run test => to run the unit tests 6- (optional) npm run test:integration => to run the integration tests (in this case we need to give a fresh atabase for the integration tests)
+        2- npm run migrate => to run the migration files.
+        3- npm run seed => to prepopulate the running database from above described approaches.
+        4- npm run dev =>  to start the server => at this step you'll be able to use the system.
+        5- (optional) npm run test => to run the unit tests.
+        6- (optional) npm run test:integration => to run the integration tests (in this case we need to give a fresh atabase for the integration tests).

-        In this approach  environment files are needed to be created and put in the **/config** directory of the project.
+        In this approach environment files are needed to be created and put in the "/config" directory of the project.
 These files are called:
          .env.dev and .env.test

 The values of **.env.dev** are used when we are running the app in the **development mode** and the **.env.test** is used when we are running the **integration tests**.